 Some travelers swear by guidebooks while others throw caution to the wind and head out without one.
 Our personal experience has shown that traveling with a guidebook is invaluable.
 If you're really traveling independently, you'll need a guidebook that tells you how to survive, not just where the fun stuff is.
 A good guide book will provide maps, transportation suggestions, accommodation options, and food recommendations.
 While other travelers are a great resource when you're on the road, having a guidebook will actually help you make more independent and informed decisions.

-It will be your Bible.
-If you're really traveling independently, you'll need a guidebook that tells you how to survive, not just where the fun stuff is.
-Not all guidebooks are created equal.
-Some cater to independent travelers, and some cater to tour groups, and then some cater to the filthy rich.
+Still, it's important to remember that not all guidebooks are created equal.
+Some cater to independent travelers, and some cater to tour groups, and then some cater to budget travelers while others cater to the filthy rich.
 Also, it's not always easy to tell the difference.
 All guidebooks will have an overview of tourist sites, a few maps, some history, and some hotels.
 The difference is in the other stuff, which is actually the important stuff.

 Eyewitness Travel Guides are full of photos and colorful maps.
-If you're taking an all inclusive tour, this is the book to get.
+If you're taking an all inclusive tour, then this is the book to get.
 But if you need to know how to get around and where to eat and sleep, get a different book.
 National Geographic Traveler publishes guidebooks of a similar nature: beautiful with interesting information, but not always practical.